 When Google announces, online publishers jump.
-When Google announces “mobile first” is the new mantra for high search rankings, should publishers jump again?
+When Google says a “mobile first strategy” is paradise for high search rankings, should publishers jump again?

 The answer is yes and no. (more…)

-A site product strategy that balances desktop and mobile versions will improve time management and return on investment.
+A website content strategy that balances desktop and mobile versions will improve time management and return on investment.

 Websites rarely have the same amount of desktop and mobile visitors.
-Likewise, they rarely have the same amount of desktop and mobile ad revenue, transactions or other forms of income. (more…)
+Likewise, they rarely have the same amount of desktop and mobile ad revenue, transactions or other forms of income.
+But large differences can reveal weaknesses in either platform, especially mobile. (more…)